You are viewing this course for September start 2024

-The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
+The majority of teaching staff in the Department of Life Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.
-The Institute has a large number of research only staff with whom students may have contact.
+The Department has a large number of research only staff with whom students may have contact.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.